Epictetus/IProcess/README.md

 __DESCRIPTION__

   IProcess, short for _Inter Process Communication(IPC) Process_, is a
   Domain Specific Language(DSL) that you can use to transport Ruby objects
   between processes on UNIX-like operating systems.
-The README covers the
-  basics, and there is the API documentation for everything else.
+Objects are (de)serialized
+  using the Marshal module included with Ruby and transported across pipes.

+  It can be thought of as a high-level approach to IPC or an abstraction on top
+  of IPC primitives.
+None of the nitty gritty details of IPC are exposed in the
-  This project was formerly known as 'Barney'.
+  public interface.
+The project was formerly known as 'Barney', and is one of
+  the many  experimentations I've had on mechanisms for IPC in Ruby.

 __EXAMPLES__